 Baker Farms’ Fresh Pork

-Located in Mt Jackson, Virginia, Baker Farms has an incredible fanbase following.
-Owner Steve Baker has built up his facility over the past recent years, but has been farming his entire life.
+Located in Mt.
+Jackson, Virginia.
+Baker Farms has an incredible fanbase and following.
+Owner Steve Baker has built up his facility over the years but has been farming his entire life.
 Humble, down-to-earth, and possibly the kindest farmer you’ll meet, Steve Baker is a wonder to chat with, but his bestselling pork truly speaks volumes.
 Want to sample the product for yourself?
 Visit them at the address below, or call at (540) 477-3550.

 1341 Conicville Road